bibek22/blog/content/computer-programming-third-year.md

 Examples of operating systems are Microsoft Windows, Mac OS X, Android, iOS, Linux, etc.

 ### Generations of computer
+Generations of computer indicate a major shift in the technology involved in computing.

+* **First Generation Computers**
+First generation computers used vacuum tubes for circuitry and magnetic drums for memory.
+They were large enough to take up entire room.
+They consumed a lot of power and generated significant amount of heat which had to be regulated using cooling system so as to prevent damage to the system due to overheating.
+This made them expensive to operate.
+They were instructed with machine code had very limited computing power.
+The UNIVAC, EDVAC, and ENIAC computers are the examples of first gen. computers.

+* **Second Generation Computers (1956-63)**
+Vacuum tubes were replaced by transistors in second generation computers.
+Transistors are semiconductor based switches.
+They significantly reduced space and power consumption compared to first gen computers.
+Transistors are also more reliable than vacuum tubes and hence less prone to failure.
+Heat regulation was much less of a concern.
+They used punched cards for input and printouts for output.
+Assembly language was used in these computers which avoided the need to work with binary machine code.
+IBM 1620, IBM 7090, PDP-1 are few examples.

+* **Third Generation Computers (1964-71)**
+These computers used integrated circuit(IC) which is essentially a complex electronic circuit made up of a lot of miniaturized transistors, diodes, resistors etc. This reduced the size of the computer even further and significantly increased speed and efficiency.
+Keyboard, monitors and Operating system interfaces were introduced in these computers.
+These were the first computer capable to run multiple applications at once.
+Programming languages like COBOL, FORTRAN were commonly used.

+* **Fourth Generation Computers (1971-Present)**
+Thousands of integrated circuits are built onto a single piece of silicon to form a microprocessor.
+This brought down the size and cost of the computers.
+High speed networking of computers were developed that linked multiple computers together.
+User friendly Operating systems and applications were developed as computers slowly became common household items.
+Semiconductor based memory devices were also introduced which are faster, smaller in size aster and have low failure rate.
+Apple Macintosh, Pentium computers etc the examples.
+High level programming languages were introduced.

 ### Applications of computer
+* **Business**
+    * Payroll calculations
+    * Budgeting
+    * Sales analysis
+    * Financial forecasting
+    * Managing employee database

+* **Banking**
+    * ATM Machines
+    * Online banking and transactions

+* **Education**
+    * Long distance education
+    * Online courses
+    * Keep Students database and performance analysis

+* **Marketing**
+    * Advertesing
+    * Online shopping

+* **Health Care**
+    * Diagnostic System
+    * Patient monitoring systems
+    * Computer aided surgery
 ## Ch - 2: Introduction to Programming Languages

 ###Programming Language